 Upon arrival, the women received a 'pink carpet' entrance, where they were cheered on and greeted by their family, friends, Falcons players and staff members.

-In attendance for the event were the following Falcons: Josh Harris, Adrian Clayborn, Malliciah Goodman, Collin Mooney, Josh Harris, Leonard Hankerson, Patrick DiMarco, Matt Bosher and Ryan Schraeder.
+In attendance for the event were the following Falcons: Matt Bryant, Adrian Clayborn, Malliciah Goodman, Collin Mooney, Josh Harris, Leonard Hankerson, Patrick DiMarco, Matt Bosher and Ryan Schraeder.

 "Dazzle and Dine is always a great night.
 I always look forward to spending time with these ladies," said Falcons punter Matt Bosher, whose mom is a 23-year survivor.
 "They are such strong fighters.
 It's nice to know that we can help these women who have been through such a tough time and have a great night."